Hypernetwork-Driven Low-Rank Adaptation Across Attention Heads: Related works

 Among the PEFT methods, Low-rank Adaptation (LoRA) \cite{hu2022lora} has emerged as a simple but powerful PEFT method that does not add extra inference burden.
 LoRA assumes that weight updates during fine-tuning occur in a low-rank subspace and reparameterized weight updates are represented as the product of two low-rank matrices.
 Since the low-rank components can be merged into the pre-trained weights after training, LoRA doesn't add extra inference cost compared to the original model.
 Due to its efficiency and strong empirical results, LoRA has become a widely adopted baseline for PEFT in both academic research and real-world applications.
 In natural language processing, it is employed for tasks such as domain adaptation, instruction tuning, summarization, question answering, and text generation \cite{loranlpsurvey}.
-Moreover, LoRA-based approaches have been extended to areas like federated learning, speech synthesis, and reinforcement learning, supporting scalable model adaptation in distributed and resource-limited settings \cite{yang2024lowrankadaptationfoundationmodels, mei2024efficientlora}.
-Recent extensions, such as MTLoRA, have enhanced its applications in multi-task learning for more efficient transfer learning in foundation models \cite{agiza2024mtlora}, DoRA \cite{liu2024dora} decomposes weight updates into magnitude and directional components, AdaLoRA \cite{zhang2023adalora} dynamically adjusts rank allocation, and VeRA \cite{kopiczko2024vera} shares a pair of frozen random matrices across layers with a learnable scaling factor.
+Moreover, LoRA-based approaches have been extended to areas like federated learning, speech synthesis, and reinforcement learning, supporting scalable model adaptation in distributed and resource-limited settings \cite{yang2025lowrankadaptationfoundationmodels}.
+Recent extensions, such as MTLoRA, have enhanced its applications in multi-task learning for more efficient transfer learning in foundation models \cite{agiza2024mtlora}, DoRA \cite{liu2024dora} decomposes weight updates into magnitude and directional components, AdaLoRA \cite{zhang2023adalora} dynamically adjusts rank allocation, ReLoRA \cite{relora} notably increases the expressivenes of LoRA by proposing a strategy to train high-rank models with low-rank updates, and VeRA \cite{kopiczko2024vera} shares a pair of frozen random matrices across layers with a learnable scaling factor.
 Recently, \cite{truong2024improvinggeneralizationflathilbert} and \cite{pham2025promoting} integrated Bayesian inference into LoRA fine-tuning, improving robustness and generalization through uncertainty-aware and distributionally robust adaptation mechanisms.
 These developments highlight LoRA's role as a foundation for modern PEFT research.